s-lenno/AVSystemApp/README.md

-This is the first alpha edition of sample code of Audiovisual settings.
+This is the first alpha edition of sample code for a console app of Audiovisual settings.

 #SL 2025